ironman-zaman/cssgrid/README.md

 # CSS GRID
-This repo describes how to use CSS grid
+This repo describes how to use CSS grid.